Lake Suwa 諏訪湖

 Get on a bike and explore

-Lake Suwa occupies the center of the Suwa region and there is plenty do along its shores.
+Lake Suwa occupies the center of the Suwa region and there is plenty to do along its shores.
 A cycling and jogging path runs 16 kilometers around the lake, and bike rentals are available outside Suwa area stations and lakeside near Hotel Beniya.

 Soak up Suwa